-In most cases, it is anticipated that recruitment will primarily occur in a group setting adjacent to the disaster site (e.g., disaster worker staging area).
-There may also be situations when groups of potential participants are pre-identified (e.g., from a roster of disaster responders obtained prior to their deployment); in this case attempts to contact possible cohorts of interest to promote study enrollment may be made.
+In most cases, it is anticipated that recruitment for future studies will primarily occur in a group setting adjacent to the disaster site (e.g., staging area for workers or relief site for residents).
+There may also be situations when groups of potential participants are pre-identified as a result of community engagement activities; in this case attempts to contact possible cohorts of interest to promote study enrollment may be made.

-If feasible, the study may be advertised and potential participants may be contacted through various mechanisms (e.g., email, phone, flyer, text message, approached at a disaster site or training session) as part of an overall study recruitment strategy.
-Recruitment strategies will be sensitive to the fact that disaster responders are engaged in critical emergency operations that may be prioritized over research considerations.
+If feasible, the study may be advertised and potential participants may be contacted through various mechanisms (e.g., email, phone, flyer, text message, approached at a disaster site or engagement sessions) as part of an overall study recruitment strategy.
+Recruitment strategies will be sensitive to the fact that disaster responders and community members affected by a disaster may be engaged in critical emergency operations or in an evacuation situation that may and must be prioritized over research considerations.
+It is for this purpose that we are developing this protocol in advance of a disaster scenario.

 All of the methods used to recruit participants would provide an overview of the study and ascertain participant interest.
-The RAPIDD team will develop study brochures and FAQs (Frequently Asked Questions) that can quickly inform prospective participants of study aims.
+The UT-RAPIDD team will develop study brochures and FAQs (Frequently Asked Questions) that can quickly inform prospective participants of study aims.
 Interested individuals who are a part of a cohort of interest may be asked to provide contact information as part of the recruitment process so that they may be contacted and provided with further information for attending a registry visit at the work site (see Section 4.1.2).

-Study documents and recruitment materials are currently developed in English, but speakers of other languages may be included depending on the disaster responder community involved.
-Translated materials will be developed for these populations and submitted as an amendment to the IRB for approval.
+Study documents and recruitment materials are currently developed in English, but speakers of other languages may be included depending on the disaster responder and/or community involved.
+Translated materials will be developed for these populations and submitted as an sub-study to the IRB for approval.
 Effective strategies for the development of culturally appropriate recruitment materials for the study cohort will be determined by soliciting participation and input from representatives of the target cohort.
-Bilingual study staff will work with non-English speaking individuals to the extent possible for anticipated languages (e.g., Spanish).
+Bilingual study staff will work with non-English speaking individuals to the extent possible for anticipated languages (e.g., Spanish or Vietnamese).
 The study team may also use telephone or video remote interpreter services (e.g., LanguageLine) in order to effectively communicate with non-English speakers.
-Remote interpreter services maintain their own code of confidentiality, but in addition to this, all interpreters will sign confidentiality agreements specific to RAPIDD.
+Remote interpreter services maintain their own code of confidentiality, but in addition to this, all interpreters will sign confidentiality agreements specific to UT-RAPIDD.

-Due to the variability inherent in disaster responses, the coordinating center, Social & Scientific Systems, Inc. (SSS), will determine and implement the most appropriate recruitment strategy based on the context of the situation.
+Due to the variability inherent in disaster responses, the PI, under advisement by the Community Advisory Group, will determine and implement the most appropriate recruitment strategy based on the context of the situation.
 Only recruitment materials that have first received IRB approval will be used in the field.